morganstanley/cpx-training/README.md

 [Set up Arduino IDE](https://learn.adafruit.com/adafruit-circuit-playground-express/set-up-arduino-ide)

 ## Notes
+1. After connecting your Arduino device to your computer, if no device/drive show up in the File Explorer, try hit the reset button on Arduino device.

-1. Disk Drive should have name CIRCUITPY instead of CPLAYBOOT, if CPLAYBOOT is displayed, you need to drag the CPX CircuitPython UF2 file over to the disk drive [UF2 file download link](https://learn.adafruit.com/adafruit-circuit-playground-express/circuitpython-quickstart)
+2. Disk Drive should have name CIRCUITPY instead of CPLAYBOOT, if CPLAYBOOT is displayed, you need to drag the CPX CircuitPython UF2 file over to the disk drive [UF2 file download link](https://learn.adafruit.com/adafruit-circuit-playground-express/circuitpython-quickstart)

+3. Open CIRCUITPY drive, see if there is a folder called "lib".
+If not, need to download the library bundle and copy the lib folder inside over the CIRCUITPY drive.
+[Download link](https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases/tag/20190206)

-2. Choose "Adafruit CircuitPython" as Mode when using Mu editor
+4. Choose "Adafruit CircuitPython" as Mode when using Mu editor

-3. Mu attempts to auto-detect your board, so plug in your CircuitPython device and make sure it shows up as a CIRCUITPY drive before starting Mu
+5. Mu attempts to auto-detect your board, so plug in your CircuitPython device and make sure it shows up as a CIRCUITPY drive before starting Mu

-4. Name your Python file as code.py (Available filenames are: code.txt, code.py, main.txt and main.py)
+6. Name your Python file as code.py (Available filenames are: code.txt, code.py, main.txt and main.py)